AFFCO Holdings

 AFFCO Holdings Limited, commonly referred to as AFFCO or "Auckland Farmers Freezing Company", is New Zealand's fourth largest meat processor.
 AFFCO has been in operations since 1904.
 It has been wholly owned by Talley's Group since 2010 and it is currently one of the few remaining Talley's owned companies to employ unionised workers at their plants.
-AFFCO has nine plants across New Zealand lands.
+AFFCO has twelve plants in New Zealand.

 History

-In 2002 AFFCO acquired all shares of shareholders that held 1000 shares or less.
-This buyback accounted for 0.87% of all shares listed at the time and effectively removed over 7000 shareholders from its share register.
+In 2002 AFFCO acquired all shares of shareholders that held 1,000 shares or less.
+This buyback accounted for 0.87% of all shares listed at the time and effectively removed over 7,000 shareholders from its share register.

 In 2004 AFFCO acquired New Zealand's largest processor of Bobby Calves Dairy Meats New Zealand Ltd for $42.2 million.

 In 2007, Affco through its subsidiary Dairy Trust acquired 55.5% Waikato-based dairy exporter Open Country Cheese Limited for an undisclosed amount.
 In December 2013, AFFCO's shareholding was raised to 70.5% after Talleys; through AFFCO, purchased 14.99% from Olam International.